 “That’s OK,” I smiled.
 “I have a feeling you’re going to be a client very soon, so I’m writing this meal off as a business development expense.”

-The next week, we were off and running on a PR program centered not on media relations, but on securing trust at scale.
+The next week, we were off and running on a PR program that was not just about media relations, but about securing trust at scale.